rohithrrao/renovate/docs/usage/configuration-options.md

 Also check out the `followTag` configuration option above if you wish Renovate to keep you pinned to a particular release tag.

+## includMirrors

+By default, Renovate skips mirror repos.
+Set this flag to include mirror repos.

 ## includePaths

 If you wish for Renovate to process only select paths in the repository, use `includePaths`.